PrincetonUniversity/lucid/docs/tutorials/readme.md

 # Tutorials

-The tutorials in this directory demonstrate how to use the core features of Lucid and run Lucid programs in the interpreter and on the Tofino switch.
+The examples in this directory introduce most features of Lucid.
+Each example includes a readme.md, an annotated .dpt source file and a .json input trace for the interpreter.
+To run an example in the interpreter, you should be able to just run make in its project directory (Assuming you are in a local copy of the Lucid repo and have compiled it).

 The tutorials can also be viewed in the [repository itself](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials), as you run the examples.

-### Interpreter tutorials
+### Basic language and interpreter features

 [Tutorial 1](/lucid/tutorials/interp/01monitor) Using the interpreter and structuring a packet processing program using _events_ and _handlers_.